ipld/ipld/README.md

 IPLD is how we go from *data* to **data structures**.

-We do this with two concepts: a new link type and a data model.
+We do this with a new link type and a data model.

 For links we use a [CID]().
 A CID is an extension of `multihash`, in fact a `multihash` is part of a `CID`.
 All we extend it with